-Since version 3.2, iom\put is the NEMO output interface.
-It was designed to be simple to use, flexible and efficient.
-Two main functionalities are covered by iom\put: (1) the control of the output files through an external xml file defined by the user; (2) the distribution (or not) of all task related to output files on dedicated processors.
-The first functionality allows the user to specify, without touching anything into the code, the way he want to output data:

-- choice of output frequencies that can be different for each file (including real months and years) - choice of file contents : decide which data will be written in which file (the same data can be outputted in different files) - possibility to extract a subdomain (for example all TAO-PIRATA-RAMA moorings are already defined) - choice of the temporal operation to perform : mean, instantaneous, min, max
+- (1) the control of the output files through an external xml file defined by the user; (2) the distribution (or not) of all task related to output files on dedicated processors. - (2) the distribution (or not) of all task related to output files on dedicated processors.
+The first functionality allows the user to specify, without touching anything into the code, the way he want to output data: - choice of output frequencies that can be different for each file (including real months and years) - choice of file contents: decide which data will be written in which file (the same data can be outputted in different files) - possibility to extract a subdomain (for example all TAO-PIRATA-RAMA moorings are already defined) - choice of the temporal operation to perform : mean, instantaneous, min, max

-- extremely large choice of data available - redefine variables name and long\name
+- extremely large choice of data available - redefine variables name and long_name

-In addition, iom\put allows the user to output any variable (scalar, 2D or 3D) in the code in a very easy way.
-All details of iom\put functionalities are listed in the following subsections.
+In addition, iom_put allows the user to output any variable (scalar, 2D or 3D) in the code in a very easy way.
+All details of iom_put functionalities are listed in the following subsections.
 An example of the iodef.xml file that control the outputs can be found here: NEMOGCM/CONFIG/ORCA2 LIM/EXP00/iodef.xml

 The second functionality targets outputs performances when running on a very large number of processes.
 The idea is to dedicate N specific processes to write the outputs, where N is defined by the user.
 In the current version, this functionality is technically working however, its performance are usually poor (for known reasons).
 Users can therefore test this functionality but they must be aware that expected performance improvement will not be achieved before the release 3.4.
-An example of xmlio\server.def NE-MOGCM/CONFIG/ORCA2\LIM/EXP00/xmlio\server.def
+An example of xmlio_server.def NEMOGCM/CONFIG/ORCA2_LIM/EXP00/xmlio_server.def